tailor-platform/templates/scm_adv/readme.md

+# Advanced SCM

-# Overview
+## Overview
 This SCM application has 5 types:
 - Delivery: This type stores delivery data.
 A record will be created for each order.
 - Product: This type stores product master data.
 - Order: This type stores order data.
 - Location: This type stores location master data, which explains where to deliver the product.
 - InventoryEvent: This type records events that impact inventory status.
 A record will be created when an order is placed or delivery status is changed.

 In this application, inventory status is managed by InventoryEvent records.
 The InventoryEvent are created at the events which change the inventory status.
 If you want to summarize the inventory data based on products, delivery status, etc. you can use `aggregateInventoryEvents` query.